How Much Do Solar Panels Save Homeowners?

 How Much Can Solar Panels Save You?

 In Miami, Florida, a 6 kW solar system will produce an estimated 9,490 kWh and can save about $1,000 annually.
-By comparison, an identical system up in Houston, Texas, would generate 8,640 kWh and about $950 in savings.
+By comparison, an identical solar panel system in Texas would generate 8,640 kWh and about $950 in savings.
 In Philadelphia, Pennsylvania, the same system would produce about 8,020 kWh and save about $1,035 each year.

 Also, the price of electricity is very likely to increase over time.
 Thus, the solar savings will also increase.